iam-rishabh/glyphsaver/README.md

 ("glyph") is a small Python class that draws itself on a Tkinter canvas.
 Drop a new file in `glyphs/` and it's picked up automatically by the CLI.
 Starts instantly, idles at a few MB of RAM.

-> Replace `OWNER` above with your GitHub username/org once this repo is pushed.

 ## Why glyph-only?